 4. Shete Boka National Park

-One of the major island’s natural attractions, Shete Boka park sits at the foot of Christoffel National Park and the mountain featuring the highest peak of Curacao – Christoffelberg, with an altitude of 372m/1.220 ft.
+One of the major island’s natural attractions, Shete Boka Park sits at the foot of Christoffel National Park and the mountain featuring the highest peak of Curacao – Christoffelberg, with an altitude of 372 m/1.220 ft.

-Located around 40 minutes drive (38 km; 24 mi) from the Curacao cruise port, Shete Boka park was named after the “seven bokas”, or seven inlets where three endangered species of sea turtles are known to lay their eggs.
-The national park spreads over 10 km (6 mi) of Curacao’s north shore known for its rugged coastline and dramatic cliffs hanging over the series of caves.
+Located around 40 minutes’ drive (38 km/24 miles) from the Curacao cruise port, Shete Boka Park was named after the “seven bokas”, or seven inlets where three endangered species of sea turtles are known to lay their eggs.
+The national park spreads over 10 km/6 miles of Curacao’s north shore known for its rugged coastline and dramatic cliffs hanging over the series of caves.
 The most famous inlets include Boka Tabla, Boka Pistol, Boka Kalki and Boka Wandomi.
 There is free parking at Boka Tabla, and the inlets are connected via walking trails and relatively close to each other.

 5. Hato Caves

 Get ready to explore the island’s 300.000 years old past as you walk through the impressive coral limestone formations that you’ll find inside the cave: stalactites, stalagmites, a romantic water pool, the Virgin Mary statue, and other geological shapes whose mysterious beauty will blow your mind away!
 This fascinating cave system is home to two types of rare bats: the Long-Tongued Bat and the Long-Nosed Bat, and you’ll find these interesting creatures hanging from the cave’s ceilings.

 Once you finish the tour of the cave, you can take a self-guided walk along the Indian Trail set in the lush vegetation, and see the Indian paintings and carvings made by Caiquetio Indians more than 1500 years ago.
 You can also visit the cactus garden featuring hundreds of different cacti species, home to rare birds and friendly Green iguanas.